rabea-al/readme-agent/README.md

 The **Xircuits README Agent** is an automated tool designed to generate a complete, professional README file for any Xircuits component library.
 The agent combines several tools to:

-1. Extract detailed category information
+1. Extract detailed category (component library) information
 2. Retrieve information and capture screenshots for components
 3. Fetch a README template from a GitHub raw URL.
 4. Use an OpenAI GPT-powered generator to create a new README in Markdown format that follows the style of the fetched template—concise, clear, and natural.